gallochris/people/_posts/2014-01-21-steve-jobs.md

 layout: post
 title: Steve Jobs
 preview: We weren't trying to start a company, we were trying to get a computer.
 link: Predicting the future in 1997
+categories: [business, design]
 ---

 *The following is an excerpt from the 1997 Apple Worldwide Developers Conference.
 An hour long Q & A, it includes nuggets of brilliance that still are true 17 years later.
 Special thanks to [mactechlab](https://www.youtube.com/user/mactechlab) for posting it to YouTube, and to [Semil](https://twitter.com/semil/status/386650847268331520) for sharing the video.
 Watch the [full talk here](http://youtu.be/3LEXae1j6EY).*